evonhoene/Population-Generation-for-Public-Health-ABMs/README.md

 ### Validation

-Validation is performed using CT-level vaccine uptake data for individuals aged 12+ in Virginia as of December 30, 2021.
+Validation is performed using CT-level vaccine uptake data for total individuals in Virginia as of December 30, 2021.
 The data was acquired from the Virginia Department of Public Health and is not publicly accessible, but made available in this repository.
 After removing records with vaccine uptake greater than 100%, the validation focuses on 1592 census tracts.

 ### Adaptability